sscollis/os-stab/README.md

 ## OS-Stab

-Incompressible Orr--Sommerfeld Stability Solvers for Channel flow and Blasius Boundary Layer.
-Also `bl.f` is a spectral blasius flow solver.
+Performs stability analsysis for incompressible flows by solving the Orr-Sommerfeld equation for planar channel flow and the Blasius boundary layer.
+Also includes `bl.f` which is a spectral collocation Blasius flow solver and there are also shooting-based Blasius solvers embedded within the stability solvers (see below).

 ### Building